What We Do

 CARE provides both professional and student presentations.
 Professional presentations, provided by CARE staff are designed according to the educational needs and time constraints of the requesting department.
 The student presentations are provided by our CARE to Stop Violence Peer Educators and are typically 50 minutes.

-We currently have four presentations:
+We currently have three presentations:

 - Sexual Violence: Defining consent, reading of true stories, how to help a friend.